Back to Speakers Homepage

 Connor Fields is a 3x Olympian, 2x world champion, and the first American to win Olympic BMX gold.

 As one of the world’s all-time greatest BMX racers, Connor has represented the United States 50+ times in 25+ countries.
-At 17 years old, Connor became the youngest rider to ever podium a BMX World Cup.
+At 17 years old, Connor became the youngest rider to ever podium a BMX World Cup and was the youngest athlete in his sport at the London 2012 games.

 However, his racing career was not always marked by triumphs.
 At the 2020 Tokyo Games, as the number one seed in his semi-final and on pace to battle for another medal, Connor went down in one of the worst crashes in Summer Olympic history.
 Based on previous results, Connor still qualified for the 2021 Olympic BMX final, but instead of competing in that final race he fought for his life in an ambulance.